all-ride/ride-lib-router/README.md

-# Pallo: Router Library
+# Ride: Router Library

-Router library of the PHP Pallo framework.
+Router library of the PHP Ride framework.

 Routing is used to translate a incoming HTTP request to a callback.